 Memory Loss Prevention

-May Inhibit Functioning Of The Thyroid Gland
+May Inhibit Functioning of the Thyroid Gland

 Cabbage contains significant quantities of raffinose, an indigestible sugar.
-Eating too much of it can cause uncomfortable side effects such as gas and flatulence (22).
+Eating too much of it can cause uncomfortable side effects such as gas and flatulence (24).

 Diarrhea

-May Interact With Blood Thinning Medication
+May Interact with Blood Thinning Medication

-This vegetable contains vitamin K, which can help reduce the effectiveness of these kinds of medications (27).
+This vegetable contains vitamin K, which can reduce the effectiveness of these kinds of medications (26).
 The most important thing is to keep your vitamin K intake consistent and not vary it widely from day to day.
-Talk to your doctor and dietitian about vitamin K intake if you are on warfarin or another blood thinning medication.
-It is always best to consult with a healthcare provider before changing your diet if you are on any medication.

-How To Eat Cabbage For Proper Nutrition
+How to Eat Cabbage for Proper Nutrition

 Purple cabbage is a versatile vegetable that can be eaten in a variety of different dishes.